manucarl/varsel/README.md

 . ##  [Nigeria Undernutrition](nigeria)
 **Effect Selection for predictors of all parameters ($\mu$) in bivariate Gaussian location-scale model of undernutrition scores**
-Data ist not available publicly, unfortunately.
+Data is not available publicly, unfortunately.
 ![image](/nigeria/niger_bivn_nonlin.png)

 ---